DMARC setup: Ensure email authentication and security

 To set up Domain-based Message Authentication, Reporting, and Conformance (DMARC), your business must first configure Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) for its domain.

 If DMARC isn’t set up for a domain, its email is more vulnerable to spoofing, phishing, and impersonation attacks.
-Without DMARC, emails that fail SPF or DKIM checks might still be delivered, putting organizations’ reputations and recipients at risk.
+Without a proper DMARC setup in place, emails that fail SPF or DKIM checks might still be delivered, putting organizations’ reputations and recipients at risk.